 Start with a list of car insurance companies you want to contact for quotes.
 You can request a quote online or by phone.

 As an NEA member, you’ll want to include the NEA Auto & Home Insurance Program on your list.
 Check out our comparison chart that shows how our car insurance for teachers and other education professionals stacks up against other insurance providers.
-It’s easy to get a car insurance quote from our partner, California Casualty, and you’ll get a $25 gift card as a thank-you.
+It’s easy to get a car insurance quote from our partner, California Casualty.

 How to compare car insurance quotes